-- (1) Admission to undergraduate (bachelor's) degree programmes requires eligibility for admission to higher education in Germany, demonstrated by either an unrestricted university entrance qualification (allgemeine Hochschulreife) (UEQ), a discipline-specific UEQ (fachgebundene Hochschulreife), a UEQ for universities of applied sciences (Fachhochschulreife), or equivalent and officially recognised academic qualifications. - (2) Prospective students with vocational qualifications who are qualified for admission to a university of applied sciences or have successfully completed an entrance examination and subsequent trial period of study in accordance with the Regulations on Admission to Higher Education for the Vocationally Qualified (Verordnung über den Hochschulzugang für in der beruflichen Bildung Qualifizierte) are exempted from the UEQ requirements set forth in subsection (1) sentence 1. - (3) In addition to the requirements in subsections (1) and (2), students must complete an eight-week basic internship.
-In general, this internship should be completed before commencing the degree programme.
-However, students may complete this requirement by the end of their third semester at the latest, provided there are no conflicting arrangements in the examination regulations for their degree programme.
-Students may also complete a prestudy preparatory internship in lieu of a basic internship.
-In this case, all rules and provisions for the basic internship apply accordingly.
-The examination regulations for the degree programmes can waive the basic/preparatory internship requirement if the curriculum of a degree programme includes a sufficient amount of content that results in real world, practical experience.
-For specifics, refer to the examination regulations for the degree programmes. - (4) Relevant vocational training and career experience can count towards the basic internship requirement.
-The basic internship requirement is considered met for prospective students applying on the basis of a German UEQ for universities of applied sciences (Fachhochschulreife) obtained from a technical college (Fachoberschule) in a field related to the degree programme in question.
+(1) The prerequisite for admission to a bachelor's degree programme is proof of eligibility to study at a university in Germany, demonstrated by either an unrestricted university entrance qualification (allgemeine Hochschulreife), a discipline-specific university entrance qualification (fachgebundene Hochschulreife), a university entrance qualification for universities of applied sciences (Fachhochschulreife), or an educational background recognised as equivalent.

+(2) Prospective students with vocational qualifications who qualify for direct admission to university or have successfully completed an entrance examination and subsequent trial period of study in accordance with the Regulation on Admission to Higher Education for the Vocationally Qualified (Verordnung über den Hochschulzugang für in der beruflichen Bildung Qualifizierte) are exempted from the university entrance requirements for universities of applied sciences set forth in subsection (1) sentence 1.

+(3) In addition to subsections (1) and (2), students must also complete an eight-week basic internship.
+As a rule, this internship should be completed before commencing the degree programme.
+However, students may complete this requirement no later than the end of their third semester of study, provided the examination regulations for their degree programme do not stipulate otherwise.
+Students may also complete a preparatory internship in lieu of a basic internship.
+The rules and provisions for the basic internship apply accordingly to preparatory internships.
+The examination regulations for the degree programmes can waive the requirement for a basic/preparatory internship if the degree programme's curriculum includes a sufficient amount of content for the direct transfer of practical skills.
+For details, refer to the examination regulations.

+(4) Relevant vocational training and career experience can count towards the basic internship requirement.
+The basic internship requirement is considered fulfilled for prospective students applying on the basis of a university entrance qualification for universities of applied sciences (Fachhochschulreife) from a technical college in Germany (Fachoberschule) in a field relevant to the degree programme.

-- (5) International exchange students who are studying at Rhine-Waal University of Applied Sciences as part of an official partnership agreement and for a limited period of time (not to include graduation from their degree programme) are exempt from the basic internship requirement.
-The basic internship requirement is also waived for students in a dual study arrangement.
-The basic internship requirement is only waived for part-time students if their work and degree programme are in the same field. - (5a) Admission to undergraduate degree programmes taught in English requires a minimum English proficiency level of B2 according to the Common European Framework of Reference for Languages (CEFR).
-This requirement is waived for applicants who have already completed an undergraduate degree programme in English prior to applying.
-In addition, this language requirement is waived for applicants who have achieved B2 in English through their unrestricted UEQ (allgemeine Hochschulreife), discipline-specific UEQ (fachgebundene Hochschulreife) or UEQ for universities of applied sciences (Fachhochschulreife).
-This is considered the case when an applicant has successfully completed at least seven years of English at a German secondary school and earned a final cumulative mark for English of at least "sufficient" (4.0 or better on the German grading scale). - (6) Applicants are ineligible for admission if they have irrevocably failed their final attempt at a mandatory examination in an identical degree programme at a university within the jurisdiction of the Basic Law of the Federal Republic of Germany.
-This applies analogously to degree programmes at Rhine-Waal University of Applied Sciences which share a significant amount of content with the previously failed degree programme, provided this is clearly defined in the examination regulations for the specific degree programme.
+(5) International exchange students studying temporarily at Rhine-Waal University of Applied Sciences as part of an official partnership agreement (for a period not to include graduation from the degree programme itself) are exempt from the basic internship requirement.
+The basic internship requirement is also waived for students in a dual study programme.
+The basic internship requirement is only waived for part-time students if their work and degree programme are in the same field.

+(5a) Admission to bachelor's degree programmes taught in English requires a minimum English proficiency level of B2 according to the Common European Framework of Reference for Languages (CEFR).
+This requirement is waived for applicants who have already completed an undergraduate degree programme in English prior to enrolment.
+In addition, this language requirement is also waived for applicants who have achieved B2 proficiency in English as part of their unrestricted university entrance qualification (allgemeine Hochschulreife), discipline-specific university entrance qualification (fachgebundene Hochschulreife), or university entrance qualification for universities of applied sciences (Fachhochschulreife).
+This is considered to be the case for applicants who have successfully completed at least seven years of English at a German secondary school and earned a final mark of at least "sufficient" (4.0 or better on the German grading scale).

+(6) Applicants are ineligible for admission if they have irrevocably failed their final attempt at a mandatory examination in an identical degree programme at a university that is subject to the Basic Law of the Federal Republic of Germany.
+This applies analogously to degree programmes at Rhine-Waal University of Applied Sciences which share a significant amount of content with the previously failed degree programme, provided this is clearly defined in the applicable examination regulations.